railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_warehouses.rst

 Maximum stock: 25.

-Once the rules have been properly configured the purchasing manager only needs to look at the list of orders for confirmation with the supplier using the menu *Purchase Management > Purchase Orders > Requests for Quotation*.
+Once the rules have been properly configured the purchasing manager only needs to look at the list of orders for confirmation with the supplier using the menu :menuselection:`Purchase Management --> Purchase Orders --> Requests for Quotation`.

 Note that the restocking doesn't require that you buy from a supplier.
 If the product has a restocking method of 'to manufacture' the scheduler will generate a production order and not a supplier order.

 You can also set multiple quantities in the minimum stock rules.
 If you set a multiple quantity of 3 the system will propose a restocking of 15 pieces not the 13 it really needs.
 In this case it automatically rounds the quantity upwards.

-Once the rules have been properly configured the purchasing manager only needs to look at the list of orders for confirmation with the supplier using the menu *Purchase Management > Purchase Orders > Requests for Quotation*.
-He should then confirm them one by one starting with the most urgent at the top of the list.

 In a minimum stock rule, when you indicate a warehouse it suggest a stock location by default in that warehouse.
 You can change that location by default when the scheduler completes, by location and not by warehouse.

 ..
 Copyright © Open Object Press.
 All rights reserved.